Dantecarlee/magnus-openings-analysis/README.md

-Magnus Carlsen Opening Analysis
+# Magnus Carlsen Opening Analysis

 Analysis of Magnus Carlsen's (DrNykterstein) last 2000 Lichess games, exploring his win rate by opening depending on the color he plays.

-What it shows
+## What it shows

 For each combination of first and second move, the app displays:

-Number of wins, draws and losses
+- Number of wins, draws and losses
-Win%, Draw% and Lose%
+- Win%, Draw% and Lose%
-Average opponent ELO
+- Average opponent ELO

-How to run
+## How to run

+\```bash
-bashpip install streamlit requests pandas streamlit run magnus_openings.py
+pip install streamlit requests pandas streamlit run magnus_openings.py
+\```

-Then open your browser at http://localhost:8501, select white or black and wait for the data to load (~1-2 minutes).
+Then open your browser at `http://localhost:8501`, select white or black and wait for the data to load (~1-2 minutes).

-Tech stack
+## Tech stack

-Python
+- Python
-Lichess API
+- Lichess API
-pandas
+- pandas
-Streamlit
+- Streamlit